 After attending St. Lawrence University and studying abroad in Austria, I worked in international education for six years before finding Audley.
-My love for the outdoors and adventure led me to join the Iceland, Ireland, South Africa, and UK teams.
-From rappelling down the side of a waterfall in Iceland to lying on the edges of cliffs in the UK and Ireland to encountering a hyena only a few feet away in South Africa, there have been no shortages of once-in-a-lifetime experiences in these areas of the world for me.
+My love for the outdoors and adventure led me to join the Belgium, Iceland, Ireland, Luxembourg, Netherlands, and UK teams.
+From rappelling down the side of a waterfall in Iceland, to riding my bike through the streets of Belgium, Luxembourg, and the Netherlands, to lying on the edges of cliffs in the UK and Ireland, there have been no shortages of once-in-a-lifetime experiences in these areas of the world for me.

-When I’m not sharing my love and passion for travel with others, you can find me skiing in Vermont, riding my bike to the beach, or enjoying the newest must-see film.
+When I’m not sharing my love and passion for travel with others, you can find me skiing at my favorite local mountain, riding my bike to the lake, or enjoying the newest must-see film.